agausmann/declio/README.md

 `declio` provides a pair of traits, [`Encode`] and [`Decode`], that facilitate bidirectional conversions between binary data streams (the `std::io` traits) and arbitrary data types.

-These traits are implemented for many of the types in `std`; primitives can be encoded and decoded as their big- or little-endian binary representations, and collections and other container types encode and decode the data they contain.
+These traits are implemented for many of the types in `std`; integer and floating-point primitives can be encoded and decoded as their big- or little-endian binary representations, and collections and other container types encode and decode the data they contain.

+However, there are some notable exceptions; for example, there are no implementations for `bool` and `str`/`String`.
+This is because these types have several common representations, so to avoid accidental misuse, you are required to explicitly declare their representation.
+Some of the common representations are provided in the [`util`] module, implemented as both wrapper types and helper modules.

 This crate also provides a pair of derive macros, via the default feature `derive`, that can implement `Encode` and `Decode` for arbitrary compound data types.
 By default it will encode